 Finally, telecom workers are constantly interacting with high-voltage circuits.
 If power lines are not properly de-energized before work begins, then workers face the risk of electrocution and fire.

 There are many safety programs that you can adapt to your company to protect your employees.
-At Industrial Compliance & Safety, we will look at the specifications of your hiring client, the nature of your work, and the regulations of OSHA to write a custom telecommunications safety manual for your company.
-Here are some of the most common safety programs required for telecommunications work:
+Some of the most common safety programs required for telecommunications work include:

 - Environmental Awareness

 If you haven’t completed certification (with ISNetworld®, Gold Shovel Standard®, or a similar pre-qualification service), then you might not have a formal manual of safety programs for your company.
 Telecommunications is quite a small industry and for many years did not have specific safety regulations in place.
 OSHA changed that in 2017 by putting formal safety regulations in place for this sector.